Tribe216/CrossTire/README.md

 The game will user the following files:

-`landing.js`: this will render and capture state changes on the landing page for later use `board.js`: this will hold the logic for creating and maintaining state of the game board `piece.js`: this will hold the logic of the tire and ball bearing pieces
+`landing.js`: this will render and capture state changes on the landing page for later use

+`board.js`: this will hold the logic for creating and maintaining state of the game board

+`piece.js`: this will hold the common properties and logic to the game pieces

+`tire.js`: this will hold the properties properties and logic to the tire pieces

+`bearing.js`: this will hold the common properties and logic to the ball bearing pieces

 ### Implementation Timeline